open-sauced/intro/docs/intro-to-oss/README.md

 The course is divided into chapters, each covering a different aspect of open source:

+### Intro

+This chapter sets the stage for your open source journey and discusses prerequisites, objectives, and expectations.

 ### What is Open Source?

 This chapter provides an introduction to open source, its history, and its importance in today's software development landscape.